 2. La Mukkeria, Formentera

 Ice cream is the perfect cure for a mid-afternoon slump and a sure-fire remedy for grumpy children.
 Which may be just what you need after a long hot day on Formentera Island.
 Before stepping aboard the ferry back to the mainland, treat your family to a few scoops.
-This Italian transplant serves creamy, rich Italian-style gelato.
+This Italian stalwart serves creamy, rich Italian-style gelato.
 Flavours on offer include the classics (chocolate, lemon, vanilla) as well as the more novel (hazelnut, rum and goats cheese; apple, carrot and lime).
 Coffee, cakes and juices round out the offerings.

 Price Range: £